We use cookies for statistical purposes.

 The liquidator must be appointed by the Court and has the bellow attributions: representing the company instead of the former management, performing any activities that may help the liquidation process, appointing an assistant advocate, paying all the creditors in full, selling (if necessary) the company’s assets in public auctions and appointing agents for the actions that cannot be performed by him.
 After covering all the debts, the Court decides to dissolve the Cypriot company.

-In case of a voluntary liquidation, the liquidator is named in a general meeting of the shareholders and has the same attribution like the liquidator appointed by the Court.
+In case of a voluntary liquidation, the liquidator is named in a general meeting of the shareholders and has the same attributions as the liquidator appointed by the Court.

 After paying all the creditors and debts, a new general meeting is called.
-The results are presented during it and the minutes of this must be published in the Official Gazette of the Republic of Cyprus no longer than a month after it.
-No longer than a week after the meeting, the liquidator files the account to the Registrar of Companies and after three months from sending it, the company is dissolved.
+The results are presented during it, and the minutes of this must be published in the Official Gazette of the Republic of Cyprus no longer than a month after it.
+No longer than a week after the meeting, the liquidator files the account with the Registrar of Companies, and after three months from sending it, the company is dissolved.

 A company may also request to be struck off the register in certain circumstances, such as not conducting business, or not having liabilities, assets, or creditors.
 The strike-off is based on an affidavit made by the directors and sworn to the Court.